English Version | النسخة العربية

 The Resurrection and the Fear of Death

-The fear of death is one of the deepest human fears, even if many of us bury it and do not face it.
+The fear of death is one of the deepest human fears — though many of us bury it and do not face it.
 Every person knows, somewhere in his depths, that he will die, and that everyone he loves will die.
-This fear casts a shadow over the whole of life, even when we do not notice it.
+This fear casts a shadow over everything — over ambitions, over relationships, over the enjoyment of life.
+And the resurrection addresses this fear with something no philosophy or religion can match: not an argument about what might be after death, but the testimony of the One who has been there and come back.
+The Lord Jesus Christ said:

 The Resurrection and Present Pain

-Life has real pain — illness, loss, injustice, and disappointments.
+Life contains real pain — illness, loss, injustice, disappointment.
 And any hope that does not deal honestly with this pain is a fragile hope.
 The resurrection does not promise a life without pain in this world.
-But it promises that pain is not the last word, and that it has a promised end.
+But it promises that pain is not the final word.
+The apostle Paul, who experienced more suffering than most, wrote:

 The Resurrection and New Life Now

 There is another dimension of the resurrection that is often overlooked.
-The Holy Bible does not say only that the believer will rise one day; it says that whoever is united to the Lord Jesus Christ enters a new life that begins now.
-The resurrection is not merely a future promise, but a present power.
-The Holy Bible ties the believer's life to the resurrection of the Lord Jesus Christ: as the Lord Jesus Christ rose, the believer enters into "newness of life" (Romans 6:4).
+The Bible does not only say that the believer will rise one day — it says that he who is united with the Lord Jesus Christ enters a new life that begins now.
+The resurrection is not merely a future event to be awaited — it is a present reality to be lived:

 Why Now — and Why You

 Perhaps you are reading this and wondering: even if the resurrection happened, what does that have to do with me, now?
-And the answer is the core of the Christian message.
+And the answer is the very heart of the Christian message.
 The resurrection is not general news without an address.
-The Holy Bible says that the Lord Jesus Christ who rose is alive now, and that His invitation is directed to every person by name — to you.
+The Bible says that the Lord Jesus Christ rose not merely as a demonstration of power — but as the Saviour who now offers what His resurrection accomplished: complete forgiveness of sins, certainty of eternal life, direct access to God, and the indwelling presence of the Holy Ghost.
+All of this is offered — freely — to every person who believes in the Lord Jesus Christ.

-The resurrection is a question that faces every person, whatever his background.
-And each background has its own point of entry into this question.
+The resurrection is a question that faces every person — whatever their background.
+And for each background there is its own particular point of entry into this question.
 We pause here, with respect, at some of these points.

 To the Jewish Reader